FlipsideCrypto/polygon-models/models/doc_descriptions/general/__overview__.md

 # Welcome to the Flipside Crypto Polygon Models Documentation!

-# NOTE: Data is in 'lite mode' - meaning, histrorical data has not yet been backfilled.
-Please see `min(block_timestamp)`
+# NOTE: Data is in 'lite mode' - meaning, historical data have not yet been backfilled.
+Please see min(block_timestamp)

 ## **What is Flipside?**